Report on French-language Services in Long-term Care Homes and Home Care in Nova Scotia’s Acadian Regions

 2009 Community Consultations Report

 This report presents the results of consultations held in 2009 on the needs and priorities of the Acadian and francophone community with respect to health and well-being.
 It provides recommendations on planning efforts to improve the delivery of health services in French in Nova Scotia.

-Please consult our annual reports to learn more about our work (in French only):
+Consult our annual reports to learn more about our work:

 Prior annual reports are available in French only: